DATA-606-2023-FALL-THURSDAY/Karimolla_MaheshReddy/DOCS/Project_Proposal.md

 ## Research Questions
 - Relationship between the average departure and arrival delay times for each airport.
 - Distribution of the average delay by distance.
+- Average delay by airline, average delay by flight distance, average delay by destination.
 - to predict the upcoming delay.

 ## 3. Data